OctopyID/LaraPersonate/README.md

 }
 ```

 #### 3.2.3.
-Leaving Impersonation Mode
+Leaving ImpersonateAuthorization Mode

-To leave Impersonation mode, you just need to call the `leave` method on impersonate singleton.
+To leave ImpersonateAuthorization mode, you just need to call the `leave` method on impersonate singleton.
 This will return you to the original user.

 ```php
 $foo->leave();